Heavy Neutral Leptons -- Advancing into the PeV domain: Introduction

 Neutrinos in the Standard Model come in three different flavors.
 However, unlike other fermions, neutrinos change their flavor when propagating -- a phenomenon known as \emph{neutrino oscillations} (see e.g.\ \cite[Ch.~14]{ParticleDataGroup:2020ssz}).
-Such a flavor-changing transition is forbidden in the Standard Model.
-Therefore neutrino oscillations imply the existence of extra quantum states.
-These extra states can be, in particular, right-chiral gauge singlet fermions, interacting with leptons doublets and the Higgs field via the Yukawa interactions (see Appendix~\ref{app:seesaw_formulas}).
+The Standard Model forbids such a flavor-changing transition.
+Therefore neutrino oscillations imply the existence of extra quantum states, see e.g.\ \cite{deGouvea:2016qpx} for an overview of neutrino mass models.
+One example of such states is given by right-chiral gauge singlet fermions, interacting with lepton doublets and the Higgs field via the Yukawa interactions.
 Being gauge singlets, these states can have Majorana masses, whose scale can be arbitrary \cite{Minkowski:1977sc,Yanagida:1979as,Glashow:1979nm,Gell-Mann:1979vob,Mohapatra:1979ia,Mohapatra:1980yp,Schechter:1980gr,Schechter:1981cv}.
-Compared to the Standard Model spectrum, this \emph{Type I seesaw model} contains light neutrinos, $\nu_i$, $i=1,2,3$ whose masses and mixings fit the experimental neutrino measurements \cite{Esteban:2020cvm} and, additionally, \emph{heavy neutral leptons} (HNLs) $N_I$, $I=1,2\dots$ that interact similarly to neutrinos, but are much heavier and have suppressed interaction strength $U_\alpha^2$.\footnote{Our notations: flavor index: $\alpha = \{e,\mu,\tau\}$; HNL masses: $M_N$; mixing angle $U_\alpha^2$ is summed over HNL species; for other definitions see Appendix~\ref{app:seesaw_formulas}.} HNL masses can lie anywhere from $\mathcal{O}(\SI{1}{eV})$ till $\mathcal{O}(\SI{e15}{GeV})$, with experiments limiting their interaction from above (direct experimental searches, see \cite{Agrawal:2021dbo,Abdullahi:2022jlv}) or from below (as in the case of primordial nucleosynthesis, see \emph{e.g.} \cite{Sabti:2020yrt,Boyarsky:2020dzc,Bondarenko:2021cpc}).
+Compared to the Standard Model spectrum, this \emph{Type I seesaw model} contains light neutrinos, $\nu_i$, $i=1,2,3$ whose masses and mixings fit the experimental neutrino measurements \cite{Esteban:2020cvm} and, additionally, \emph{heavy neutral leptons} (HNLs) $N_I$, $I=1,2\dots$ that interact similarly to neutrinos, but are much heavier and have a suppressed interaction strength due to the mixing angle $U_\alpha^2$.\footnote{Our notations: flavor index: $\alpha = \{e,\mu,\tau\}$; HNL masses: $M_N$; mixing angle $U_\alpha^2 = \sum_I |\Theta_{\alpha I}|^2$ where $\Theta_{\alpha I}$ is a mixing angle between flavor $\alpha$ and HNL's flavor $I$.} HNL masses can lie anywhere from $\mathcal{O}(\SI{1}{eV})$ till $\mathcal{O}(\SI{e15}{GeV})$, with experiments limiting their interaction from above (direct experimental searches, see \cite{Agrawal:2021dbo,Abdullahi:2022jlv}) or from below (as in the case of primordial nucleosynthesis, see \emph{e.g.} \cite{Sabti:2020yrt,Boyarsky:2020dzc,Bondarenko:2021cpc}).